sampsmith/Delta_Robot_Sim_Open/PROTOCOL_DESIGN.md

 ## Overview

-This document outlines the binary protocol for direct communication between the Delta Robot Simulator and Teensy firmware.
+This document outlines the binary protocol for direct communication between the Delta Robot Simulator and NUCLEO-H7S3L8 firmware.
 The protocol is designed for efficient, real-time control of 3 stepper motors with minimal overhead.

 ## Design Philosophy